GiovanniSalmeri/yellow-minishare/README.md

 Sharing links are automatically shown on blog and wiki pages.
 To show links on other pages, create a [minishare] shortcut.

 This plugin does not show social statistics, but is much lighter and a bit more accessible than [Shariff](https://github.com/schulle4u/yellow-plugin-shariff).
-For better results, it is recommended that you install also [Socialtags](https://github.com/schulle4u/yellow-plugin-socialtags) and configure correctly the page image.
+For better results, it is recommended that you install also [Socialtags](https://github.com/schulle4u/yellow-plugin-socialtags) and configure `SocialtagsImage`.

 ## How to configure social links